charlie763/edu-source/README.md

 *Screenshot of the home screen where you can view educational resources:*
 [![homescreen-screenshot.png](https://i.postimg.cc/xTD0sXq1/homescreen-screenshot.png)](https://postimg.cc/bdgcrNQ7)

+## Heroku deployment ##
+This application is currently hosted live on Heroku.
+The main change that needs to be made for this to work is to `npm install serve` and set `"start": "serve -s build"` under `scripts` in `package.json`.
+The main branch will not have this start script, but the production branch does.
+Other environment sensative settings are managed with `process.env.NODE_ENV` statements.

 ## Available Scripts

 In the project directory, you can run: